 If you read my last post on mathematically defining machine learning problems, then you’ll be familiar with the terminology here.
 Otherwise, I recommend you read that and then circle back here.
+We’ll work our way up to understanding the Hoeffding Bound over a few posts.
+However, it’s important to understand the little theorem that makes it possible in the first place: the Hoeffding Inequality.

 The Hoeffding Bound is one of the most important results in machine learning theory, so you’d do well to understand it.
 It’s what allows us to make probabilistic guesses about observations outside of our training data, and thus it’s why machine learning works at all.